jlink/how-to-specify-it/README.md

-As you can see in the table there is a bit of difference between the QuickCheck results and the properties run with _jqwik_: `Ox` means that QuickCheck found a bug where _jqwik_ did not; `Xo` is the other way round.
+As you can see in the table there is a bit of difference between the QuickCheck results and the properties run with _jqwik_: `Ox` means that QuickCheck found a bug where _jqwik_ did not -
+`Xo` is the other way round.
-There are several potential causes for the differences:
+There are several potential causes for those differences:

-- The bugs are only described in prose.
+- In the paper the bugs are only described in prose.
   Thus my implementations are probably different than those done by the original authors.
 - Data generation - especially the distribution of values across the full integer range - differs between QuickCheck and _jqwik_ which can lead to more or less collisions and thus to better or worse bug detection.
 - Some of the properties are not fully specified in the original paper.
-My interpretation of the property's name might not fit the code.
+My interpretation of the property's name might not fit the actual Haskell code.

-All in all, however, the results are quite alike and suggest similar conclusions.
+All in all, however, the results are quite similar and allow the same conclusions.

 ### 5.2&nbsp;&nbsp; Bug finding performance

-The following section is the original text without any changes because I haven't replicated the statistical analysis.
+The text in this section is without any changes and without adaptation to the jqwik properties since I have _not_ replicated the statistical analysis.
+I might do that later, though.

 > Hitherto we have discussed which properties can find bugs, given enough testing time.
 But it also matters how quickly a property can find a bug.
 We measured the mean time to failure across seven of the eight bugs (omitting bug #2), for every failing postcondition, (non-weak) metamorphic property, and model-based property.
 Each mean-time-to-failure was measured by testing the property 1,000 times with different random seeds, and taking the mean number of tests needed to provoke the failure.
 The results are summarized below:
 >